-Concentrations of metals, E. coli, nutrients, salts, and one pesticide have trended downward since 2001.
+Concentrations of metals, E. coli, nutrients, salts, and one pesticide have trended downward since 2001. in order to report on key items.

 To assess our ultimate effectiveness of improvement in receiving water conditions, the Program started a comprehensive data analysis effort, aiming to identify historical trends in water quality, priority pollutants and their sources to receiving waters.
 As part of this year's Report in Section 9 Water Quality Monitoring, the trend analysis methods and results are presented.